-Securing coverage in the right publications can be tricky.
+Securing media coverage in the right publications can be tricky.
 We can ask all kinds of questions from ‘am I contacting the right journalist?’ to ‘is there something wrong with my pitch?’

 The first thing to remember is that there is no strict rule – every journalist is different, and responses vary depending on the publication, date or desk.
 There really is no ‘one size fits all’ approach.